Shooting for Print Size

 Framing

-Capturing more detail does indeed provide additional flexibility, but better skill in framing is still a better answer.
-The following was an image I thought had promise, but when I printed it I realized that my daughters were lost in the scene
+Capturing as much detail as possible provides additional flexibility because framing can be tweaked after a photograph is taken.
+The following was a photo I thought had promise, but when I printed it I realized that my daughters were lost in the scene, so I chose a crop and orientation to help bring them forward: